glung/redux-java/README.md

 # redux-java
+# redux-java
 The java version of Redux : a predictable state container for java apps.

 Redux-java has been designed Android in mind but is not constrained to it (Java7, no dependency on Android but an Android dev tools UI is available)